Jonathan F. Mitchell

-Jonathan F. Mitchell (born September 2, 1976) is an American attorney, academic, and former government official.
-From 2010 to 2015, he was the Solicitor General of Texas.
-He has argued five cases before the Supreme Court of the United States.
-He has served on the faculties of Stanford Law School, the University of Texas School of Law, the George Mason University School of Law, and the University of Chicago Law School.
+Jonathan Franklin Mitchell (born September 2, 1976) is an American lawyer, academic, and legal theorist who served as the Solicitor General of Texas from 2010 to 2015.
+He has argued eight cases before the Supreme Court of the United States.
+Mitchell has served on the faculties of Stanford Law School, the University of Texas School of Law, the George Mason University School of Law, and the University of Chicago Law School.
 In 2018, he opened a private solo legal practice in Austin, Texas.

-Mitchell is credited with devising the novel enforcement mechanism in the Texas Heartbeat Act, also known as Senate Bill 8 (or SB 8), which outlaws abortion after cardiac activity is detected and avoids judicial review by prohibiting government officials from enforcing the statute and empowering private citizens to bring lawsuits against those who violate it.
+Mitchell devised the novel enforcement mechanism in the Texas Heartbeat Act, also known as Senate Bill 8 (or SB 8), which outlaws abortion after cardiac activity is detected and avoids judicial review by prohibiting government officials from enforcing the statute and empowering private citizens to bring lawsuits against those who violate it.
 On September 1, 2021, the Supreme Court of the United States refused to enjoin the enforcement of SB 8, marking the first time that a state had successfully imposed a pre-viability abortion ban since Roe v.
 Wade.

-Education
+Mitchell also represented former president Donald Trump in the case Trump v.
+Anderson, when Colorado tried to exclude him from the 2024 presidential ballot.

+Early life and education

-Mitchell graduated with high honors from the University of Chicago Law School in 2001.
-While in law school, Mitchell was an articles editor of the University of Chicago Law Review and a member of Order of the Coif.
+Mitchell was born and raised in Pennsylvania and is the oldest of seven brothers.
+He graduated from Wheaton College in 1998 with a B.A., summa cum laude.
+He then graduated from the University of Chicago Law School, where he was an articles editor for the University of Chicago Law Review, in 2001 with a J.D. degree with high honors and Order of the Coif membership.

 Career

-After graduating from law school, Mitchell clerked for Judge J. Michael Luttig of the United States Court of Appeals for the Fourth Circuit and for Justice Antonin Scalia of the Supreme Court of the United States.
-After clerking, Mitchell served as an attorney-adviser in the office of legal counsel of the United States Department of Justice.
+After graduating from law school, Mitchell worked as a law clerk for Judge J. Michael Luttig of the U.S. Court of Appeals for the Fourth Circuit from 2001 to 2002 and for Supreme Court justice Antonin Scalia from 2002 to 2003.
+After clerking, Mitchell became an attorney-adviser in the Office of Legal Counsel of the United States Department of Justice, where he worked from 2003 through 2006.

-After leaving the department of justice in 2006, Mitchell was a visiting assistant professor at the University of Chicago Law School from 2006 to 2008.
-He then served as an assistant professor of law at the George Mason University School of Law before his appointment as Solicitor General of Texas in 2010.
-After leaving the Texas Solicitor General office in 2015, Mitchell served on the faculty of the University of Texas School of Law, before joining the Hoover Institution as a visiting fellow from 2015 to 2016.
+After leaving the Department of Justice, Mitchell served as a visiting professor at the University of Chicago Law School from 2006 to 2008.
+He then worked as a professor at the George Mason University School of Law (now Antonin Scalia Law School) until his appointment as Solicitor General of Texas in 2010.
+After leaving the Texas Solicitor General's office in 2015, Mitchell served as the Searle Visiting Professor of Law at the University of Texas School of Law, before joining the Hoover Institution as a visiting fellow in 2015.
 Mitchell also served as a visiting professor of law at Stanford Law School before opening his own law firm in 2018.

-Mitchell has published scholarship on textualism, national-security law, criminal law and procedure, judicial review, and judicial federalism, and the legality of stare decisis in constitutional adjudication.
+Mitchell has published scholarly articles on textualism, national security law, criminal law and procedure, judicial review, American federalism, and the legality of stare decisis in Constitutional adjudication.